top of page

 Shauna Hachey is a registered dental hygienist and an Assistant Professor at Dalhousie University in the School of Dental Hygiene, Faculty of Dentistry.
 She is a scholar with the Healthy Populations Institute (HPI) and co-lead of the HPI flagship project, Putting' Oral Health is Health' into Action.
 Shauna is a Board Member and Treasurer of the Canadian Society for Disability and Oral Health, and Vice Chair of the NCOHR (Network for Canadian Oral Health and Research) Disability and Oral Health Working Group.
 Shauna’s research interests include the integration of oral health into primary and continuing care settings, and novel community-led oral health promotion and knowledge translation.

-Lab Manager
+Research Manager

 Headshot of Ani Brennan